The UNC Policy Manual

 A.

 Effective Date.
-The requirements
+This Regulation

 B. Relation to Federal and State Laws.
 The foregoing regulation as adopted by the president is meant to supplement, and does not purport to supplant or modify, those statutory enactments, regulations, and policies which may govern or related to the subject matter of this regulation.